yhlink/kssdtree_docs/doc/source/API/api.md

            method (str): Method for constructing the tree, either 'nj' (NJ) or 'dnj' (DNJ).
 Default is 'nj'. mode (str): Visualization mode, either 'r' (rectangle) or 'c' (circle).
 Default is 'r'.
            N (int): Maximum number of nearest reference genomes.
 Default is 0 for routine and reference subtraction pipelines.
 For GTDB-based phylogenetic placement pipeline should set N > 0.

+       Instructions:
+           Parameters shuf_file, genome_files, and output are required, and the other parameters are optional. if reference is None and database is None:
+           # Routine Pipeline
+           elif reference is not None and database is None:
+           # Reference Subtraction Pipeline
+           elif reference is None and database == 'gtdbr214':
+           # GTDB-based Phylogenetic Placement Pipeline
+           else:
+           # Pipeline Error

        Returns:
            bool: True